Magento is an ecommerce platform which provides online retailers with a shopping cart system and other functionality for your online store.

 If either step fails to configure, see Troubleshooting guidance below.

 Upgrading from Magento 1 to Magento 2

-If you are already using Magento 1 and want to upgrade to Magento 2, please contact your Customer Success Manager, who can guide you through the process.
+If you are already using Magento 1 and want to upgrade to Magento 2, follow the steps above and then the guidance in Github.

 Troubleshooting your Magento 2 setup

 Step 1 fails to validate after installing and enabling the extension